What is App Store Optimization and Why is ASO Important?

 6. App Performance

-In the Apple App Store search results, apps appear alongside an app icon, title, subtitle, ratings and screenshots.
+In the App Store search results, apps appear alongside an app icon, title, subtitle, ratings, and screenshots.
 When the developer opts for portrait screenshots, 3 are shown in the search results.
 If landscape screenshots have been used, only 1 is shown.
 If the developer adds a portrait app preview video, the video will be placed before the first portrait screenshot and autoplay as users scroll down the search results page.
-Apple allows titles of up to 30 characters, but in the search results the title is usually cut off at 18 characters.
+Apple allows titles of up to 30 characters, but in the search results, the title is usually cut off at 18 characters.

 Depending on the device, up to 8 apps can be shown in the search results for a generic keyword.
-Apps appear with the app icon, title, developer name, ratings and the average number of daily downloads.
-In contrast to the Apple App Store, screenshots, videos and the short description do not show in Google Play search results for generic keywords.
-Android titles can be up to 50 characters but may be cut off in the search results depending on the device.
+Apps appear with the app icon, title, developer name, ratings, and the average number of daily downloads.
+In contrast to the App Store, screenshots, videos, and the short description do not show in Google Play search results for generic keywords.
+Previously, Android titles were allowed to be up to 50 characters, but with the recent Google policy update in April 2021, app names are required to be only 30 characters, similar to the app title requirement in the App Store.
+Again, depending on the device, the title may be cut off in the search results .

 Recently, Google has also begun to add tags to certain games.
-The first tag is usually the same as the game’s category; the second and third tags reflect game features such as ‘offline’ or ‘multiplayer’.
+The first tag is usually the same as the game’s category; the second and third tags reflect game features such as “offline” or “multiplayer.”